10 of the Cheapest International Trips from Dallas (and How to Find Even More Deals) | DFW CheapFlights Blog

 Why It's Cheap: Strong competition from three carriers (including two budget airlines), no passport requirement, and steady leisure demand.
 San Juan's status as a U.S. territory makes it an easy "international" escape with domestic flight convenience.

-Cheapest Months: May, September, and October typically offer the lowest fares.
-These months fall during hurricane season, but Puerto Rico's location reduces direct storm risk compared to other Caribbean islands.
+Best Time to Go: May, September, and October typically offer the lowest fares during hurricane season, though Puerto Rico's location reduces direct storm risk compared to other Caribbean islands.
+December through April is peak season (70s–80s, dry).
+Events that spike prices include Christmas and New Year's, spring break, Thanksgiving, and San Sebastian Street Festival in January.

 Daily Budget: Budget travelers can manage on $60–$90 per day (guesthouses, local food trucks, public transportation).
 Mid-range travelers at $120–$180 per day can stay in beachfront hotels, rent a car, and dine at nice restaurants.
+Old San Juan walking tours are free, public beaches are everywhere, El Yunque rainforest charges $8 entry, and local food trucks (kioskos) serve amazing meals for $8–$15.

+Fly or Drive?
 Puerto Rico is an island—you can't drive there from Dallas.
 Flying is the only option, making this one of the easiest "international" trips since U.S. citizens don't need passports.

 9. Toronto, Canada: Why It's Often One of the Cheapest International Trips from Dallas